LinkedIn has over 660 million members.

 If you want to invite your connections to join your LinkedIn group, this is how you can do it.

-Click on the heading ‘Manage,’ that can be found on your group page.
+Click on the heading ‘Manage,’ which can be found on your group page.

 Then click on ‘Send Invitations.’